 - Graduated from a New Jersey high school or received the equivalent of a high school diploma in New Jersey;

-- Be entering student or currently enrolled in an accredited New Jersey college or University;
+- Be an entering student or currently enrolled in an accredited New Jersey College or University;

 - To receive state aid, you must be enrolled full-time at a four-year institution or at least half time at a two-year institution.